sequelize/sequelize/docs/index.md

-Sequelize is a promise-based Node.js ORM for Postgres, MySQL, SQLite and MariaDB.
+Sequelize is a promise-based Node.js ORM for Postgres, MySQL, SQLite, MariaDB and MSSQL.
 It features solid transaction support, relations, read replication and more.

 [Installation](http://sequelize.readthedocs.org/en/latest/docs/installation/)